kevin-1114/Saving-Interest/README.md

-# Saving-Interest
+# Saving-Interest Calculator
-Saving Interest Calculator
+This is a calculator that can calculates the profit of a saving after the interest came